 - Participation in international/regional conferences, short-term training courses, training internships at industries, research and educational institutions, study tours, and lecture/demonstration tours;

-- Technical document preparation, publication and dissemination, such as manuals and monographs;
+- Technical document preparation, publication and dissemination, such as manuals, monographs and short videos/documentaries;

 - Small grants for post-graduate studies.